MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_01_Lab1_Ex5_Sensitivity_Labels.md

    - **Name**: GDPR Germany
    - **Display name**: GDPR Germany
-   - **Description for users**: This document or email contains data related to the European Data Protection Law (GPDR) for the region Germany.
+   - **Description for users**: This document or email contains data related to the European General Data Protection Regulation (GPDR) for the region Germany.
    - **Description for admins**: This label is auto applied to German GDPR documents.

 7. Select **Next**.